chung-leong/react-seq/examples/npm-input/README.md

 # NPM data list example

-In this example, we're going to examine a marginal usage scenario for React-seq.
-The library is designed for situations where you have a long sequence of operations.
-What if you just a sequence of one?
+In this example, we're going to examine a marginal usage scenario.
+React-seq is designed for situations where you have a long sequence of operations.
+What if you have a sequence of one?
 Is it still worthwhile to use React-seq when all you need to do is fetching a single JSON?

-What we're going to do is build a hook using just the standard hooks provided by React.
+What we're going to do is build a hook using just standard hooks provided by React.
 Then we're going to create alternative implementations with the help of React-seq.
 The exercise should give us some useful insights.

 ## Seeing the code in action